jonathanobino/react-lazy/README.md

 Since version 3.x there is an hook available named 'useIsInViewport' that exposes 3 elements:

 - setRef: used to set the ref of the dom that has to be in the viewport
 - link: the passed link.
-It's equal to '' until the element is in the specified viewport
+It's equal to an empty string until the element is in the specified viewport
 - isVisible: it's false until the element is in the specified viewport